revaluate/contactually-ruby/README.md

 [![Build
 Status](https://travis-ci.org/revaluate/contactually-ruby.svg?branch=master)](https://travis-ci.org/revaluate/contactually-ruby)

 This is a simple API Wrapper for the Contactually API.
-It is not feature complete, as it does not support all available API endpoints yet, but I guess for most use cases this will be fine.
+It is not feature complete, as it does not support all available API endpoints yet, but should work for most use cases this will be fine.
 Feel free to contribute!

 ## Installation